 The Lawrence Arts Center recently received a \$500,000 grant from ArtsPlace for art along a renovated 9th Street corridor from Massachusetts to Delaware.
-The City adjusted its Capital Improvement Budget plans to include a renovation of 9th Street in 2016 to complement and coordinate this grant opportunity.
-To accomplish this, City financing for improvements along Bob Billings Parkway, Kasold to Wakarusa and the City share of a benefit district to improve Queens Road, north of 6th Street, will be deferred to future years.
+The City will need to adjust its Capital Improvement Budget plans to include a renovation of 9th Street in 2016 to complement and coordinate this grant opportunity.
+Staff will recommend that City financing for improvements along Bob Billings Parkway, Kasold to Wakarusa and the City share of a benefit district to improve Queens Road, north of 6th Street, be deferred to future years in order to get this project started for 2016 construction.